Make Mentoring a Standard

 The Fifth Monday – Hire Tough

-- Maintain peoples self respect and dignity while being firm and fair with him.
+- Leadership is about maintaining people’s self-respect and dignity while being firm and fair with them.

-- The most important asset in your company is having the RIGHT PEOPLE on your team.
+- One of the most important asset in your company is having the RIGHT PEOPLE on your team.
 People who can complete tasks, follow direction and understand what is needed of them before they are told what is needed of them.

-- The greatest liability in your company could be having the WRONG PEOPLE on your team.
+- Business owners know the greatest liability of the company could be having the WRONG PEOPLE on the team.

-- If you hire tough, it will be a whole lot easier to manage the RIGHT PEOPLE.
+- If managers hire staff using higher standards, they make it a whole lot easier to manage the RIGHT PEOPLE.

 The Sixth Monday – Do Less or Work Faster